thomasbergernz/versitygw/POSIX-backend.md

 Multi-part upload parts are written as individual files within the filesystem temporary directory (see advanced topic) for upload-part API, and then copied to the final object file for the complete-multipart-upload API.
 The copy will try to use optimized filesystem clone extents calls when possible, but this means that multipart upload objects might be effectively written twice to the filesystem with fallback behavior.

+Object PUTs will overwrite files but not directories.
+If a directory already exists with the same name as the object, the PUT will fail with ExistingObjectIsDirectory.

+Object names are translated into directory components by splitting on "/" separator.
+If a directory within the object name already exists as a file instead of a directory, then the PUT will fail with ObjectParentIsFile.

 # Advanced details
 ## Temporary files
 There are two cases where the gateway needs temporary storage.
 The first is for inflight object uploads (see Atomic actions below), and the second is for in progress multipart uploads.